dapachec/deep-rl-navigation/README.md

 To train the agent run train.py.
 This script will train the agent until the task is solved, and will store the weigths of a neural network used to estimate the action value function when finished.

-To observe the behavior of the trained agent, run test.py, which will load the weights of the network from the saved file ("checkpoint_Nav_V05_17.pth"), and display a simulation with the agent behaving according to the learned policy.
+To observe the behavior of the trained agent, run test.py, which will load the weights of the network from the saved file ("checkpoint.pth"), and display a simulation with the agent behaving according to the learned policy.